kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

 ## Visualise charts in Kedro-Viz

-Kedro-Viz aims to help users communicate different aspects of their workflow through an interactive flowchart.
-With the Plotly and Matplotlib integrations, we take one step further in this direction to allow our users to share their data insights effectively while exploring the pipeline.
+Kedro-Viz supports [Plotly](https://plotly.com/python/) and [Matplotlib](https://matplotlib.org/) integrations so that you can share your data insights while exploring your pipeline.

 ### Visualise Plotly charts in Kedro-Viz